Waltham Abbey: Geography

 The River Lea, which forms the county boundary with Hertfordshire, is the town's western boundary, and the eastern boundary runs through Epping Forest.
 The land rises gradually from the marshes and meadows by the river to a small plateau of london clay in the east, 60–90 metres above sea level, capped in the highest parts by the sand and gravel of Epping Forest.
 On the river the elevations range from 22m in the northwest to 13.5m in the southwest.
 To the southwest, occupying a former course of the River Lea, is the King George V Reservoir, opened in 1913.
 Cobbins Brook, a tributary of the River Lea, crosses the parish from east to west.
 Waltham Abbey parish includes in its 41 km2 the villages and hamlets of High Beach, Holyfield, Sewardstone and Upshire.
 The M25 motorway runs to the south of the town through the middle of the parish and can be accessed east of the town at Junction 26 via Honey Lane or the rural relief road, the A121 directly south of the motorway.

+The north-west of the parish contains part of the Lee Valley Park.
+Most of the parish, and the majority of its population, are within the Waltham Abbey post town of the EN postcode area.
+However, lightly populated parts to the south are within the Loughton post town of the IG postcode area, and the Sewardstone and Gilwell Park areas to the southwest are within the E postcode area of the London post town.

+Following a county review order in 1934, an area of 58 acres with a population of 23 (in 1931) was transferred to Chingford Urban District.

+The Enfield Island Village area was transferred from Waltham Abbey to the London Borough of Enfield in 1994.